stefan-m-lenz/JuliaConnectoR/README.md

 ## Overview

-The following functions are exported by the package:
+The following table lists the most important functions exported by the package:

 | Function name | Description |
 |---------------|-------------|